laptop data graph

 Predictive validity

 The predictive validity approach, as its name suggests, is regarding the prediction of future variables.
-In the example of university admissions testing, we would be using test scores to predict university GPA or graduation rates.
+For instance, in university admissions testing, we use test scores to predict outcomes like university GPA or graduation rates.
+Studies show that SAT scores correlate with college GPA, with values typically ranging from 0.30 to 0.50, reflecting data from predictive validity research conducted by organizations like the College Board.
 A common application of this is pre-employment testing, where job candidates are testing with the goal of predicting positive variables like job performance, or variables that the employer might want to avoid, like counterproductive work behavior.
 Which leads us to the next point…

 Convergent validity